Ward 22 Scarborough—Agincourt

 Ward 22 Scarborough—Agincourt is a municipal ward in the Scarborough section of Toronto, Ontario, Canada.
 It's represented on Toronto City Council by Nick Mantas.

-It covers the area of the City of Toronto bounded by Steeles Avenue East to the north, Highway 401 to the south, Victoria Park Avenue to the west, and Midland Avenue to the east.
+The ward covers an area of the City of Toronto bounded by Steeles Avenue East to the north, Highway 401 to the south, Victoria Park Avenue to the west, and Midland Avenue to the east.
 It contains the neighbourhoods of L'Amoreaux, Tam O'Shanter and part of Agincourt.

+Boundaries

+On August 14, 2018, the province redrew municipal boundaries via the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+This means that the 25 Provincial districts and the 25 municipal wards in Toronto currently share the same geographic borders.